AndreiArba/slate/source/index.html.md

 }
 ```

-This endpoint is used to display availability dates for user.
+This endpoint is used to create/update availability dates for user.
 Make the request both on pagination and on submit

 ### HTTP Request